top of page

 ✅ Bride & groom, groom's paternal grandparents

-✅ Bride & groom, groom's mom, groom's dad
+✅ Bride & groom, groom's parents

 ✅ Groom, groom's mom